zammad/zammad-user-documentation/extras/knowledge-base.rst

    The knowledge base panel begins in **Preview Mode**.
    With some small exceptions,
    Preview Mode shows what the published knowledge base will look like.

-.. note:: **🤔 Huh?
-I don’t see “Knowledge Base” in the menu...**

-   This feature is **optional**;
-   if you don’t see it in the main menu, that means your administrator hasn’t enabled it yet.
-   Administrators can learn more on our :admin-docs:`admin documentation </manage/knowledge-base.html>`.

 Getting Started
 ---------------